| | It

 Do conserve water to avoid overloading the system.
 Be sure to repair

 any leaky faucets or toilets.
+Do

 divert other sources of water, like roof drains, house footing drains,